RossoMaguire/bike24-challenge/RossoMaguireCodingChallenge/README.md

 ### Tooling

-- Initialized new React TypeScript poject using Vite
+- Initialized new React TypeScript project using Vite

 - Used ES Lint for linting errors and code review